Last Updated on by

 Why would I want to leave or change my Medicare Advantage plan?

 - Unhappy with plan changes documented in the Annual Notice of Change letter

 - Your monthly premium is going to increase

 - Your doctor is no longer within the plan’s network

 - You’re tired of paying copays every time you visit the doctor

 - You need more comprehensive coverage that is attainable through a Medigap plan

 Due to the Bipartisan Budget Act, there are new home health benefits that will be added to SOME Medicare Advantage plans starting in 2020.

-If your current Advantage plan doesn’t include home health benefits, and you feel you would benefit from them, the Fall OEP is the time to switch to a plan that provides these new benefits.
+If your current Advantage plan doesn’t include home health benefits, and you feel you would benefit from them, this Open Enrollment Period is the time to switch to a plan that provides these new benefits.
 You can also wait for the Medicare Advantage Open Enrollment Period to make a change as well.

 - the new plan formulary moved your medications to a different tier